rahulvemula/SE-leasingPortal/Sprint1.md

 ## UI Tasks achieved - (React js)
 - Performed the initial setup required for the frontend
+- Added home page to show all available societies
-- Added the Home page and listings page
+- Added listings page to show houses available at a particular society
-- Provision to create a dummy lease for now for the user
+- Provision to show a dummy lease confirmation for now
-- Provision to show the listing of leases available
+- Provision to show the listings of properties available

 ## Backend Tasks achieved - (Go-lang)
 - Created API's for Lease CRUD operations